MicroEJ/docs/VEEPortingGuide/systemView.rst

 .. note:: This SystemView section has been written for SystemView version V2.52a.
 Later versions may need modification to the following steps.

 .. note::
    This download page also contains links to download the "Target Sources" package.
-The next sections of this documentation will go through the installation of those.
+The following sections of this documentation will go through the installation of those.
 If your BSP project already integrates a specific version, make sure to download & install the matching version of the SystemView program.

 Integrate SystemView in your VEE Port
 =====================================

 For detailed instructions on the integration of SystemView Target Sources in your BSP, please refer to the "Getting started with SystemView on the target" section of the SystemView User Manual.
-Especially, this documentation focuses on the integration with FreeRTOS.
-If you integrating with a different RTOS, make sure to check the samples in the Target Sources package.
+This documentation focuses on the integration with FreeRTOS.
+If you are integrating with a different RTOS, make sure to check the samples in the Target Sources package.

 Apply FreeRTOS patch
 --------------------